 Board and batten wall design options:

-Now there are so many ways to install board and batten.
+There are so many ways to install board and batten.
 You can create a half wall effect, where you only install the board and batten 1/2 to 3/4 of the way up the wall.
 You can also install it the full length of the wall.
 The choice is really up to you.
+In addition to those, you can create just one board and batten accent wall if you choose, or all of your walls!

 We have a weird ceiling and wall set up.
 One side of the room has walls that go sky high up about 20 foot, and the other side is slanted where or dormers in the roof are.
 We ended up taking the board and batten to where the faux beams are installed and left it open at the top of the ceiling.